annaparlak/annaparlak.github.io/index.md

 Before coming to UC Davis I was a Postdoctoral Research Associate at the __University of Oxford__ (2021 - 2022), a PhD student at the __University of Warwick__ (2017 - 2021), and a MSc (2015 - 2017) and a BSc (2012 - 2015) student at the __University of Gdańsk__.

 Besides mathematics, I also have a BSc in biotechnology.
-I am not currently involved in any biology-related projects where I could apply my topological expertise.
-If you have any interesting project in mind where I could be of use, please feel free to reach out!

 You can download my academic CV here: [Parlak/CV](files/Parlak_CV_Aug2024_AmE.pdf)